Long Lost Friends

 Mike Nichols - Mike was into dirt bikes I think before anyone else.
 He had a cool cousin, Karen (a redhead) who I was seriously in love with.
 Mike lived in Crown Heights and we did a bunch of stuff together.

-Christine (Christina?)
-Terranova - Overall, a cool person and a nice girl.
+Christine Terranova - Overall, a cool person and a nice girl.
 I think we went all the way from K to 6th grade together.
 We were on “safety patrol” together in fifth and sixth grade.
 I doubt she even remembers me.
 Heard she got married a long time ago.
 I even vaguely remember that crazy sea world trip where it rained and the park turned into lakes.
 UPDATE 10/2/2006: Was at a friend’s house the other night who brought out his Mel High yearbook to show me his crazy high school picture.
 I started flipping through the pages and saw a picture of Christine of all people.
 I could pretty much see that I would never have had a chance with her anyway if I had stayed in the states.

 Jenny Sasso - Proving it is a small world.
 Jenny was “my first kiss” (in second grade) and my only kiss for a long, long time after that.
 (Sad, but true!)
 We also went through all the grades together and then her family even moved to Saudi and we visited them once.
 Of course, we were both teenagers then, forced together for the sake of our parents, so it was about as awkward as being interrogated by communist guerillas: you are always afraid you will say the wrong thing and be shot.
 Never did get back in touch after that horrible episode.